Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 ### Link Extractor

-The link extractor is a special processor we create in our app that uses a parser to parse the page content and insert URLs back to frontier.
+The link extractor is a special processor we create that uses a parser to parse the page content and insert URLs back to frontier.